sam-cross/sam-cross/README.md

 ## Who Am I?

+**I'm currently looking for work!** If you've got an open IT Support/Helpdesk position in Somerset or South East London, I'd love to hear from you.

-I'm a web designer with a passion for business, I drink too much coffee, and I'm always trying to learn something!
+I fiddle with technology, have a passion for business, drink too much coffee, and I'm always trying to learn something!

 ### Social Media